jallanxjallan/hhp/stories/telkom_ipo.md

 ---
+create: 1 Jun 16:12
+model: gpt-4o-2024-08-06
 note_id: 188
+source: stories/telkom_ipo.md
-status: 📝
+status: 🖊️
 title: Telcom IPO
 ---

-1. Give the background of the 1994 Telkom IPO
-2. Mention the Telkom has the most extensive infrastructure of any state-owned enterprise.
-3. Mention it was, like Indosat, a dual listing.
-4. Mention it was the largest to date in JSX
-5. Describe the role of HHP the listing process
+The 1994 Initial Public Offering (IPO) of Telkom marked a significant milestone in Indonesia's economic landscape, reflecting the country's burgeoning push towards modernizing its telecommunications sector.
+As the state-owned enterprise with the most extensive infrastructure, Telkom's entrance into the public market was a landmark event, highlighting its crucial role in national development.
+Like its peer Indosat, Telkom pursued a dual listing, making its shares available on both domestic and international markets.
+This IPO became the largest of its kind on the Jakarta Stock Exchange (JSX) to that date, signaling strong investor confidence and interest.
+In this monumental task, the prestigious corporate law firm HHP played a pivotal role, meticulously guiding Telkom through the intricate legal and regulatory processes required for the listing, thereby ensuring a successful and smooth transition into the public domain.